30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Sorrow And Bliss

 Meg Mason's debut novel, Sorrow And Bliss, is a joyous ride that is crafted beautifully.
-There is a woman who is a brilliant writer, is beautiful, clever, and is absolutely adored by her husband but has an undiagnosed mental disorder.
+It follows a woman who is a brilliant writer, is beautiful, clever, and is absolutely adored by her husband but has an undiagnosed mental disorder.
 As the story progresses, she finds out what is so broken, along with behavioural patterns that are not to be overlooked.
 This leads to a series of hilarious dialogues and scenes that hold a deeper meaning.

-All The Light You Cannot See by Anthony Doerr
+All The Light We Cannot See by Anthony Doerr

 All the Lights We Cannot See